Company of Death

-They fought in the Battle of Legnano (29 May 1176) against the imperial army of Frederick I Barbarossa Emperor of the Holy Roman Empire, in his 5th Italian Campaign, and were determinant in his decisive defeat.
+They fought in the Battle of Legnano (29 May 1176) against the imperial army of Frederick I Barbarossa, Emperor of the Holy Roman Empire, in his 5th Italian Campaign, and were determinant in his decisive defeat.

 The two corps who formed the Company of Death were the Company of the Carroccio, an infantry unit of 300 men, and the Knights of Death, a cavalry unit of 900 men, commanded according to tradition by Alberto da Giussano.
-Historical studies done over time have shown that Alberto da Giussano and the Knights of Death never existed.
+One historical study argues that Alberto da Giussano and the Knights of Death never existed.

 The Chronicles

 According to a legend reported for the first time by the 14th century chronicler Galvano Fiamma, who wrote 150 years after the battle of Legnano, the Knight of the Death was formed by 900 knights.
 It owed its name to the oath that its members made, which included fighting until the last breath without ever lowering their arms.
 According to Galvano Fiamma, the Knight of the Death defended the Carroccio to the extreme and then carried out, in the final stages of the battle of Legnano, a charge against Frederick Barbarossa's imperial army.

 From an excerpt from the Chronica Galvanica by Galvano Fiamma we can read:

 While, on another excerpt of the same work, this time on the battle of Legnano, we can read that:

 The mention of the "battle wagons" is very probably an anachronism, they were employed, without any success, years before the Battle of Legnano of 1176 took place, by a Mastro Guitelmo a milanese Guild-master and magistrate in a previous battle fought in the lands between Rho and Legnano in 1160 AD.
 It is possible that the chronicler was mixing facts as their effective use at Legnano isn't mentioned elsewhere, it may also be a rhetorical device intended by him to recreate the appearance of the traditional trinitarian model of a "Holy Venture".

 The reports of Fiamma should be taken, however, with the benefit of the doubt since in his writings there are inaccuracies, errors and legendary facts.